Glencoe II: Pedigree

 Glencoe was chestnut stallion by the imported Lord of the Hills (by Touchstone), his dam Queen of Clubs was by the colonial stallion, Cossack out of Queen of Hearts by Dover (GB).
 He descended from a now extinct colonial family, C33, which did not produce any other winners of note.

 Racing record

-Under the colours of his breeder/owner, Richard Dines, Glencoe won the 1867 AJC Sires' Produce Stakes and was then was sold to prominent horseman, "Honest" John Tait.
+Under the colours of his breeder/owner, Richard Dines, Glencoe won the 1867 AJC Sires' Produce Stakes and was then sold to prominent horseman, "Honest" John Tait.

 In 1868 Glencoe won the AJC St Leger Stakes, VRC All-Aged Stakes and VRC Queens Plate.

 John Tait nominated three of his horses for the 1868 Melbourne Cup, the raging favourite The Barb, Bylong and Glencoe.
 He later scratched The Barb and backed Glencoe with Bylong drifting right out of the betting market.
 Glencoe defeated twenty-five other horses to win the Melbourne Cup comfortably and win a fortune for Tait.